tezball/forever-home/docs/domain-model.md

 - **Status is denormalized:** Avoids complex joins for the most common query (listing available pets)
 - **Age as integer + unit:** Handles puppies/kittens (months) and adults (years) cleanly
 - **No vet assignment:** Any verified vet can sign off on any `PendingVet` pet via microchip lookup
+- **Dual ownership models:** Pets can be foster-owned (fosterId set) or rescue-owned (fosterId null, rescueOrgId set)
+- **AI moderation:** Pets must pass moderation before becoming publicly visible

 **Relationships:**
-- Belongs to one Foster (registrant)
+- Belongs to one Foster (registrant) OR is rescue-owned (fosterId null)
 - Belongs to one Rescue Organization
 - Has many Pet Images
 - Has one Vet Sign-off (when verified)